- Nearly half of consumers say they were willing to wait a shipping lead time of two days for orders delivered via fast shipping

 To curb this issue, you should simplify the supply chain.
 You can achieve this by consolidating your supply vendors so you can track shipments more efficiently.
 You should only choose suppliers with better modes of operations which can help save time and improve your supply chain management.

-How Easyship Helps Reduce Lead Time
+How Easyship Helps Reduce Shipping Lead Time

 Plus, understanding lead time in shipping helps improve customer satisfaction by keeping them informed of when their parcel will be delivered.
-Easyship guarantees that you are ahead of others when it comes to keeping track of your lead time.
+Easyship guarantees that you are ahead of others when it comes to keeping track of your delivery time.

 Easyship can help you ace shipping for your eCommerce business with the following features:

 - Free Shipping Rates Calculator: With this, you get to access high-volume discounts from 250+ couriers.
-Plus, get instant access to delivery lead times from premium shipping couriers
+Plus, get instant access to delivery lead times from premium shipping couriers using this lead time calculator

 - All-In-One Shipping Dashboard: This helps you manage orders and create shipments instantly.
 Also, you can keep track of all your delivery lead times in one place

 - Optimized Store Checkout: Helps show the cheapest, fastest, and best value shipping options at your store's checkout.
-This way, customers can know the specific delivery lead time for their order
+This way, customers can know the specific delivery time for their order

 Ready to ship?
 Sign up for a FREE Easyship account and learn how to access the best available shipping rates today